Velotome/Learning-OpenGL/README.md

 Made using the LearnOpenGL book (https://learnopengl.com/), some other ressources and lot of tinkering.

 # Technologies used
-- Built from source version of OpenGL
+- OpenGL (built from source), GLAD and GLFW
 - Visual Studio Code
 - C++
-- CMake for the build system
+- CMake for the build system and library linking